-According to the first specification, the elasticity coefficients of both average household income and Gini index have expected signs and are highly statistically significant.
-That is, growth (logarithmic increase in income) reduces poverty, while a rise in inequality raises it.
-A one percent increase of average household income would cause a decrease in the Headcount ratio by 0.3870 percent while inequality is constant.
-By contrast, a one percent increase of the Gini index would lead to an increase of the Headcount ratio by 1.1279 percent while income is constant.
-In addition, we notice that the explanatory power of the model is high, while the Fstatistics points out the entire significance of the estimated model.
+According to the first specification the elasticity coefficients of both average household income and Gini index have expected signs and are highly statistically significant.
+That is growth (logarithmic increase in income) reduces poverty, while a rise in inequality raises it.
+A one percent increase of average household income would cause a decrease in Headcount ratio by 0.387 percent while inequality is constant.
+In contrast, a one percent increase of Gini index would lead to increase of Headcount ratio by 1.127 percent while income is constant.
+In addition, we notice that the explanatory power of the model is high, while the F-statistics points out to the entire significance of the estimated model.

-In specifications (2) and (3), we include the interaction term $g \times y$ while retaining the average household income/Gini index as explanatory variable and excluding the Gini index/average household income.
-From the estimated Model 2, we notice that the coefficient of the interactive term is positive and statistically highly significant, while the coefficient of v remains negative as anticipated.
-These results suggest that a higher level of inequality would reduce the poverty reduction efficiency of growth at a rate of 0.0897 percentage points per each percentage point increase in the Gini index.
-From the estimated Model 3, we can observe that the coefficient of the interactive term is negative and statistically highly significant, while the coefficient of g remains positive as anticipated.
-These results suggest that a higher level of household income would reduce the negative impact of inequality on growth at a rate of 0.1063 percentage points per each percentage point increase in the average household income.
+In the second specification we include the interaction term $g \times y$ while retaining the average household income as explanatory variable and excluding the Gini index.
+The coefficient of the interactive term is positive and highly statistically significant, while the coefficient of y remains negative as anticipated.
+These results suggest that a higher level of inequality would reduce the poverty reduction efficiency of growth at rate of 0.0897 percentage points per each percentage point increase in the Gini index.

-By using the estimated partial elasticity coefficients from the first specification, we can calculate the marginal proportional rate of substitution.
+By using the estimated partial elasticity coefficients from the first specification we can calculate the marginal proportional rate of substitution.

-$$MPRS = -\frac{\varepsilon{\alpha}}{\eta{\alpha}} = -\frac{1.127894}{-0.3870554} = 2.90$$
+$$MPRS = -\frac{\varepsilon{\alpha}}{\eta{\alpha}} = -\frac{1.127894}{-0.3870554} = 2.9$$

-The implication from this result is that we need an income growth rate of 2.9 percent to compensate for a 1 percent increase in the Gini index.
+The implication from this result is that we need an income growth rate of 2.9 percent to compensate for an increase in Gini index of 1 percent.
 The high value of MPRS suggests that it is of crucial importance to know if there is a systematic tendency for inequality to increase with economic growth.

-Furthermore, from the second specification, we can calculate the pro-poor growth index as the ratio of the total poverty elasticity to the growth elasticity of poverty as follows:
+Furthermore, from the second specification we can calculate the pro-poor growth index as the ratio of the total poverty elasticity to the growth elasticity of poverty as follows: